 1 small-medium pumpkin

 Preheat oven to 400 degrees.
 Place your pumpkin on a cookie sheet lined with tin foil and roast whole for about an hour.
 Take the pumpkin out of the oven and let cool.
 Once cooled, cut in half from the stem to the base and scoop out the seeds.
-Here is the recipe for Roasted Pumpkin Seeds.
+Save the seeds and roast them.
 If the pumpkin is still not thoroughly cooked, lay the two haves face down and roast for another 20 minutes or until done.
 Once the pumpkin is totally cooked and you have scooped out the seeds and stringy bits, scoop the flesh and mash it up with a fork.